Dix206/flutter_admin_tool/README.md

 }
 ```

 To get and pass instances of the pre defined `CmsObjectStructure` there will be used the object `CmsObjectValue`.
 That object gets an `id` which is the id of the instance, not the id of the `CmsObjectStructure`.
-Also it has a list of `CmsAttributValue`.
-That list should contain a value for every `CmsAttributStructure` defined in the `CmsObjectStructure`.
-Its important that the `id` which is set in an `CmsAttributValue` is the same as the `id` in the defined `CmsAttributStructure` to which it belongs to.
-Thats neccessary to load the value of the attribute in a `CmsObjectValue` with the method `getAttributValueByAttributId`.
+Also it has a list of `CmsAttributeValue`.
+That list should contain a value for every `CmsAttributeStructure` defined in the `CmsObjectStructure`.
+Its important that the `id` which is set in an `CmsAttributeValue` is the same as the `id` in the defined `CmsAttributeStructure` to which it belongs to.
+Thats neccessary to load the value of the attribute in a `CmsObjectValue` with the method `getAttributeValueByAttributeId`.

 It is a good practice to define a seperate model for the `CmsObjectStructure` with `fromCmsObjectValue` and `toCmsObjectValue` methods.
 Similar to the `fromJson` and `toJson` methods.
 That makes it possible to work with that model in a typesave way.